Ayms/node-Tor/README.md

 It is foreseen to implement the OP part directly into the browser.

-The way the node-Tor OP does choose nodes to establish circuits is completely aleatory, lifetime of the circuits is short and does insure rotation of the choosen circuits for a given connection (ie browsing a web site for example will use several different circuits to fetch resources, circuits that are changed and rotated during the browsing time), then it is impossible (or at least extremely difficult) to figure out the paths that your are using since they are aleatory and changing all the time.
+The way the node-Tor OP does choose nodes to establish circuits is completely aleatory, lifetime of the circuits is short and does insure rotation of the choosen circuits for a given connection (ie browsing a web site for example will use several different circuits to fetch resources, circuits that will be changed and rotated during the browsing time), then it makes it difficult to figure out the paths that your are using since they are aleatory and changing all the time (this might be adapted in the future, depending on the applications being used, current specs and papers seem unclear regarding what would be the best circuit management's way to optimize anonimity).

-This could possibly federate the different Tor (or Tor like) projects and Tor (or Tor like) Browser Bundle into one unique code (OP, OR, TorButton, vidalia, tor2web, privoxy,etc)
+This could possibly federate the different Tor (or Tor like) projects and Tor (or Tor like) Browser Bundle into one unique code (OP, OR, Tor controller, TorButton, vidalia, tor2web, privoxy,etc)

 Beside anonymity, node-Tor can have other multiple uses, for example it can be used to access services in a way that the service providers can not detect you based on the requests that you are sending (see Related projects below), more to come.